clusterio/clusterio/README.md

 There are no requirements for other mods, they can be ran in any configuration allowed by the base game.

+**Requirements**

+download and install nodeJS 6+ from http://nodejs.org

+download and install git from https://git-scm.com/

+reboot when you are done, then proceed to the next steps. *reboots matter*

 **Master**

 1. Download this repository